cobalthq/cobalt-product-public-docs/content/en/APIUseCases/create_asset.md

   -v
 ```

-For more information on each parameter, see our API Reference documentation on
+For more information on each parameter, see our API reference documentation on
 how to [Create an Asset](https://docs.cobalt.io/v2/#create-an-asset).

 The command we use includes a `-v`, which sets up output in verbose mode.
 The
-command works without it; however, you would see no response from the REST call.
+command works without it.
+However, you would see no response from the REST call.

 When you review the output of the REST call with the `-v`, look for the line
 with `HTTP/2`.
 You'll see one of the following lines: